Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 b) Slow transit constipation

-• Slow transit constipation is a rare form of constipation, mainly in middle-aged females.
+• Slow transit constipation is a rare form of constipation, mainly seen in middle-aged women.

-• People having this type of constipation do not experience peristalsis, which is an inability to experience normal stimulation of the bowels after eating.
+• People suffering from this type of constipation do not experience peristalsis, which is an inability to experience normal stimulation of the bowels after eating.

-• Due to peristalsis, the food moves more slowly than usual in the digestive tract, and the time taken by stools to pass through the colon is much longer.
+• Due to lack of peristalsis, the food moves more slower than usual in the digestive tract, and the time taken for the stools to pass through the colon is much longer.

 c) Outlet constipation